What to do

-If you need to go out, you must stay 6 feet away from people and wear a face covering
+If you go out, you must stay 6 feet away from people and wear a face covering

 You must stay 6 feet away from people you don’t live with, including when shopping or walking.
 Get more information on physical distancing.